 - Cost effective – Some argue that HSI futures represent a cost-effective means of trading, as you can trade contracts on margin.
 The margin used to carry an open position is often a tiny proportion of the contracted value.

-Having said that, nifty trading is still required, so you should still look for a Hang Seng volatility index chart for futures.
+Having said that, nifty trading is still required, so you should still look for a Hang Seng volatility chart for futures.
 You should also check contract specifications.

 You can find details on Hang Seng shares futures on Bloomberg, including trading hours and definitions of terms.

 As with many indices, the Hang Seng underlies many exchange-traded funds (ETFs), that promise straightforward exposure to Hong Kong’s economy via a single trading vehicle.
 In many ways, these securities offer an uncomplicated alternative to American Depository Receipts (ADRs).
+Many of the top Hang Seng brokers offer ETFs.

 Hang Seng H-Share Index ETF

 The H-Share Index ETF tracks the Hang Seng China Enterprises Index (HSCEI).
 Many of the constituents are Chinese as the index tracks and measures the performance of Chinese equities.
-With companies such as Bloomberg compiling and publishing data on the index, it looks as if more traders, from all over, will look to commit their funds.
+With companies such as Bloomberg compiling and publishing data on the Hang Seng, it looks as if more traders, from all over, will look to commit their funds.

 iShares MSCI Hong Kong Index Fund ETF (EWH)